PublicAPIs-dev/intuit-api/docs/schema-entities/timeentry.md

 ## Time Entry

-The APIs related to the Time Entry allow you to manage Time so that you can track your Time entry for the project and employee.
+The APIs related to the Time Entry allow you to manage Time so that you can track your Time entry for Employee/Vendor Contractor(1099) against the customer/project.
 The Time API provides support for create, read, update and delete operations.

 ### Operations for Time Entry